albgei/gamedevs/SRS.md

 - 3.1.8 Force Movement

 #### 3.1.1 Player Movement
-This will ensure that the Player will be able to execute basic movements such as walking up,down,left and right in order to explore the world.
+This will ensure that the Player will be able to execute basic movements such as walking up, down, left and right in order to explore the world.
-These controls will be explained at the start of the game.

 [Player Movement](./UCs/UC1_Main.md)

 #### 3.1.2 World Interaction
-This feature is to allow the player to interact with the surrounding world in various means, for example attack, defend or read signs.
+This feature is to allow the player to interact with the surrounding world in various means, for example read signs or open chests.

 [World Interaction](./UCs/UC2_Main.md)

 #### 3.1.3 NPC Movement
-To generate friendly and hostile NPCs with default templates and the availability to add different capabilities for critical NPCs.
+This will ensure that the NPC will be able to execute basic movements such as walking up, down, left and right.

 [NPC Movement](./UCs/UC3_Main.md)

 #### 3.1.4 Connect Rooms
-This will allow the player to interact with numerous NPCs in order to start dialogues or to give the NPC the ability to interact with the world just like the player does.
+This will allow the player to move between different areas called rooms by moving into the entering zone.

 [Connect Rooms](./UCs/UC4_Main.md)

 #### 3.1.5 NPC Decision Making
-To implement a RPG typical user interface to allow the player to upgrade their characters statistics and to unlock new abilities aswell as equip the character with diverse items.
+Gives NPCs the ability to navigate the world and path find specific targets, for example the player.

 [NPC Decision Making](./UCs/UC5_Main.md)

 #### 3.1.6 Generating NPCs
-Gives NPCs the ability to navigate the world and path find specific targets for example the player.
+To generate friendly and hostile NPCs with default templates and the availability to add different capabilities for critical NPCs.

 [Generating NPCs](./UCs/UC6_Main.md)

 #### 3.1.7 Attacking & Death
-To generate an instance dungeon from several assets and room layouts.
+Entities will have Health, that decrements with each attack received.
+When Health reaches 0, the entity is removed/killed.

 [Attacking & Death](./UCs/UC7_Main.md)

 #### 3.1.8 Force Movement
-Will give the player the ability to accept and start various quests.
+Will move an entity away from the source of attack, if it has knockback.

 [Force Movement](./UCs/UC8_Main.md)